delight-im/PHP-Str/README.md

 ## Usage

-Usually, you'll want to set up the following shorthand in your PHP code:
+Usually, you'll want to set up the following shorthand in the global namespace of your PHP code:

 ```php
 function s($str, $charset = null) {